RFI (Request For Information) Definition

 How To Respond To An RFI (Request For Information)

 In response to the RFI, the vendor will reply back to an organization after the initial RFI has been sent.
 An organization using a response management platform such as oboloo will be able to receive RFI responses in a digital format.
-Furthermore the users of the platform will be able to pull from an answer library available on the management platform to make for more accurate and faster answers.
+Further, I believe that the users of the platform will be able to pull from an answer library available on the management platform to make for more accurate and faster answers.

 You can submit scanned documents through email, for example, as part of the whole response process.
 You can also send a paper response.